jwillemsen/daikin_onecta/readme.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-# Daikin Residential for Altherma 3 Heat Pump
+# Daikin Residential including for Altherma 3 Heat Pump

-Home Assistant Integration for Daikin Altherma 3 Heat Pump (natively for models BRP069A78 but users have good experience also for BRP069A62 and BRP069A61 despite they have not been tested).
+Home Assistant Integration for Daikin devices including Daikin Altherma 3 Heat Pump.

 This integration can coexist with the [daiking_residential integration](https://github.com/rospogrigio/daikin_residential).

 This integration is maintained by [@speleolontra](https://github.com/speleolontra) and [@jwillemsen](https://github.com/jwillemsen).

+*WARNING* With V3 the internal IDs of all entities have changed, please check your automations and energy dashboard whether you need to update these.

 # Installation using HACS: